Dementia caregiving expert Lydia Chan offers guidance on how families tackle the sometimes daunting task of covering the cost of Alzheimer's care.

 For many Americans whose lives have been touched by Alzheimer’s disease, figuring out what comes next can be stressful or overwhelming.
-There are many things to consider when it comes to finding quality care, not the least of which is figuring out how to pay for it.
+There are many things to consider when it comes to finding quality care, not the least of which is figuring out how to pay for the cost of Alzheimer’s care.
 The stress that can come with facing so many medical bills and not knowing where to turn can lead to depression and even suicidal thoughts, so it’s imperative to know what the options are and how to find help.

 The key is to start with your own finances.
 If you are retired, take a look at your current income as well as your health and life insurance policies; these may be of help if you have to look into long-term care.
 It’s also important to look into Medicare and Medicaid to find out how much they’ll cover when it comes to receiving treatment or in the event of hospitalization.

-Your current insurance plan may not cover everything you need, but there are some alternatives; Humana Medicare Advantage plans, for instance, offer the same coverage as Medicare Parts A and B, but also might include benefits for prescriptions, dental, vision, fitness services, caregiver support and a 24/7 nursing advice line.
+Your current insurance plan may not cover everything you need, but there are some alternatives; Some insurance plans offer the same coverage as Medicare Parts A and B, but also might include benefits for prescriptions, dental, vision, fitness services, caregiver support and a 24/7 nursing advice line.
 Your premiums may change and you may be required to visit a certain hospital or doctor.
 You can explore the different available plans on the Medicare website.

 Even if you are under 65 and aren’t yet of retirement age, if you have an IRA or another retirement plan through an employer, you may be eligible to draw money from it to use for your care.
 While many individuals consider this to be a last resort, out-of-pocket costs will vary, so it’s important to have a backup plan.
 Keep in mind that this money will qualify as income, and will, therefore, require taxes to be paid on it.